LearnWithLlew/MobProgrammingFacilitatorsGuide/MobProgrammingFacilitorsGuide_English.md

 *Navigator*: Driver, can you start the debugger.

+Tips: If you have 2 people that are scared or new to the domain separate them so they aren't the driver/navigator pair.

 * [ ] Your phone has a 2-4 minute timer with a sound when done.
 * [ ] The Team has made some (small) progress
 * [ ] Everyone is talking and listening

-Tips: If you have 2 people that are scared or new to the domain seperate them so they aren't the driver/navigator pair.

 ## Rotations

 Congratulations, you have gotten everyone to the keyboard at least once, now we can start the working on improving the flow.

-At this point you should endeavor to talk only in questions.
+At this point, as the facilitator, you should endeavor to talk only in questions.
 Keep an idea out for

 * Small victories to celebrate